Fixed Collections¶

 FixedList<N>¶

-A FixedList<N><T> is a FixedArray<N><T> plus a Count that tracks how many slots are live.
+A FixedList<N><T> is a FixedArray<N><T> plus a Count of live slots.
 Capacity is fixed at N; Count starts at 0 and grows with Add up to Capacity.

-public struct ContactPoints : IEntityComponent
+public partial struct ContactPoints : IEntityComponent

 {